horaceheaven/horaceheaven.github.io/_publications/going-from-zero-to-one.md

 ---
-title: "Going from zero to one"
+title: "Going From Zero to One"
 collection: publications
 type: "Publications"
 date: 2022-12-17